adetanchelsea/etl_pipeline_with_python/README.md

 # Building a Youtube Data ETL Pipeline with Python

-This repository houses all the scripts used in extracting data from youtube, transforming it and then loading it into a Snowflake Warehouse.
+This repository houses all the scripts used in extracting data from youtube, transforming it and then loading it into a Snowflake Data Warehouse.

 ## Table of Contents
 - [Overview](#overview)